-All adult family members must attend the interview.
+All adult family members may be required to attend an in person or virtual interview.
 Exceptions may be made for adult students attending school out of state or for members for whom attendance would be a hardship.

-It is the applicant's responsibility to reschedule the interview and call the LACDA within 5 business days if s/he misses the appointment.
-If the applicant does not reschedule or misses two scheduled meeting(s), the LACDA will not provide housing.
+It is the applicant's responsibility to reschedule the interview and call the LACDA within five (5) business days if s/he misses the appointment.
+If the applicant does not reschedule or misses two scheduled meeting(s), the LACDA will cancel the application and will be removed from all other wait list selected by the applicant.